jpaulm/javafbp/README.md

 where `x.y.z` is the version of the JavaFBP jar file.
 Note the final **;.**... or you can place **.;** in front of the jar file name.

-<program class name> must be the fully qualified network name.
+`Program class name` must be the fully qualified network name.

-Here is a command you can run (replacing `x.y.z` by the latest version number):
+Here is a test command you can run:

+Do a `cd` command to your downloaded JavaFBP project, then enter

      java -cp .;build/libs/javafbp-x.y.z.jar com.jpaulmorrison.fbp.resourcekit.examples.networks.Copy1